ibexa/documentation-developer/docs/update_and_migration/from_2.5/adapt_code_to_v3.md

 #### PHP code and bundle organization

 Since Symfony 4 `src/` code is no longer organized in bundles, `AppBundle` has been removed from the default eZ Platform install.
-To adapt, you'll need to move all your PHP code, such as controllers or event listeners, to the `src` folder and use the `App` namespace for your custom code instead.
+To adapt, you need to move all your PHP code, such as controllers or event listeners, to the `src` folder and use the `App` namespace for your custom code instead.

 !!! tip "How to make AppBundle continue to work, for now"